-There are several false summits on the way up, and the top ridge has 2 high points.
-On clear days, the summit affords majestic 360 degree views of surrounding Northern Cascade peaks including Liberty, Three Fingers, Bullon, Whitehorse, Jumbo, Stillaguamish, Baker, Forgotten, Pugh, Dome, Twin Peaks, Glacier, Painted, Bedal, Sloan, Kyes, Monte Cristo, Sheep, North Gemini, Foggy, North Cadet, Columbia, Silvertip, Spire, Del Campo, Morning Star, Sperry, Vesper, Big Four, Hall, and Pilchuck.
+There are several false summits on the way up, and the upper ridge crest has 2 high points and the west one is the summit.
+From there, behold majestic 360 degree views of surrounding North Cascade peaks including Liberty, Three Fingers, Bullon, Whitehorse, Jumbo, Stillaguamish, Baker, Forgotten, Pugh, Dome, Twin Peaks, Glacier, Painted, Bedal, Sloan, Kyes, Monte Cristo, Sheep, North Gemini, Foggy, North Cadet, Columbia, Silvertip, Spire, Del Campo, Morning Star, Sperry, Vesper, Big Four, Hall, and Pilchuck.
 Be careful on the summit.
-That's a 450 foot cliff with the Perry Creek forest far below.
+That's a 450 foot drop to the Perry Creek basin far below.

-From Everette take highway 92 to the town of Granite Falls turn left (north) at the east end of town onto the Mountain Loop highway.
+From Everett, take highway 92 east to the town of Granite Falls turn left (north) at the east end of town onto the Mountain Loop highway.
 16.3 miles past the Public Service Center in Verlot there is a large trailhead parking area on the left side of the road.
 This is on the left side of the road, 1.6 miles beyond the Big Four picnic area.
 For more details you can purchase Green Trails Map # 111.
 Don't forget that a Northwest Forest Pass is required to park a car at the established trailhead.
 Parking overnight at the trailhead is not recommended because break-ins have been a rare but occasional problem.

 When to climbSnow can still be encountered in the month of May.
-It is more difficult of a hike in the winter months, and map and compass knowledge is required, as there are many cliff drop off's and large cornices. ***Crampons and Ice Axe are recommended in the early season.
-Snowshoes are a must. **** Even experienced climbers may make mistakes under heavy winter conditions.
-Unfortunately, 2006 proved to be a tragic year for Mt.
-Dickerman.
+It is more difficult of a hike in the winter months, and map and compass knowledge is required, as there are many cliff drop off's and large cornices.
+Crampons and Ice Axe are recommended in the early season.
+Snowshoes are a must.
+Even experienced climbers can make mistakes under heavy winter conditions.
+Unfortunately, 2006 proved to be a tragic year for Dickerman Mountain.
 Two seasoned hikers were killed on the mountain within a few days of each other on February 10 and February 19.
 PLEASE BE CAREFUL!
-Do not choose this mountain as a winter day hike if you are not experienced.
-If you are experienced, use extreme caution.
+Do not choose Dickerman as a winter day hike unless you are well experienced.
+Also check the snow conditions on NWAC.

 (open for summer hours only)